AlahmadiQ8/cs-notes/System_Design/CAP_Theorem.md

 - **Consistency:** All nodes see the same data at the same time.
 Consistency is achieved by updating several nodes before allowing further reads.
+- **Consistency (simplified):** Every Read gets the most up-to-date value achieved by updating several nodes before allowing further reads.
 - **Availability:** Every request gets a response on success/failure.
   Availability is achieved by replicating the data across different servers.
+- **Availability (simplified):** System gives a (non-error) response Availability is achieved by replicating the data across different servers.
-- **Partition Tolrence:** he system continues to work despite message loss or partial failure partition(s)
+- **Partition Tolrence:** The system continues to work despite message loss or partial failure partition(s)
+- **Partition Tolrence (simplified):** System continues to operate in spite of network partitions

 # ACID